-Ashley Zohn joined Knight Foundation in January 2019.
+Ashley Zohn joined Knight Foundation in January 2019 and was named vice president, Learning and Impact, in March 2021.

 Prior to Knight, Zohn oversaw the Continuous Improvement Program at the Federal Emergency Management Agency (FEMA).
 In this capacity, she was responsible for reviewing the agency’s responses following federally-declared disasters and building continuous improvement capacity at FEMA’s disaster operations.